ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 > **Note:** A Ballerina GraphQL resource or remote method can return a `table` as well.
 When a method is returning a `table`, the corresponding GraphQL field type is a `LIST` type.

 In this code:
-- The resource method definition has the accessor `get`, which is used to identify the resource methods as a field of the`query` type.
+- The resource method definition has the accessor `get`, which is used to identify the resource methods as a field of the `Query` type.
 - Then comes the name of the field.
 The return type is the type of the field.
 - The above resource method first retrieves the array of `CovidEntry` records from the data source as an array, and then, returns an array of `CovidData` service type array as the result using the built-in `map` function.